bmvc2026/BMVC2026/authors/reviewing-guidelines.md

 ---
 ## Reviewing Summary

 Each paper that is accepted should be technically sound and make a contribution to the field.
 Look for what is good or stimulating in the paper and what knowledge advancement it has made.
 We recommend that you embrace novel, brave concepts, even if they have not been tested on many datasets.
 For example, **the fact that a proposed method does not exceed the state-of-the-art accuracy on an existing benchmark dataset is not grounds for rejection by itself**.
 Rather, it is important to weigh both the novelty and potential impact of the work alongside the reported performance.
 Minor flaws should not be a reason to reject a paper.
 Above all, you should be specific and detailed in your reviews.
 Your discussion, more than your score, will help the authors, fellow reviewers, and ACs understand the basis for your recommendation.
 You should include specific feedback on ways the authors can improve their papers.
-BMVC 2026 is including a rebuttal period; however, reviewers should not ask for additional experiments to be carried out.
+We have extended the review period from 2 weeks to 3 weeks for BMVC2026 to accommodate the increase in paper length to 14 pages.
+We will aim to keep the reviewer load manageable by aiming to assign up to 3 papers per reviewer.
+BMVC 2026 is including a rebuttal period; however, reviewers should not ask for substantial additional experiments to be carried out.

 ---